 What is Coefficient of Friction?

-The coefficient of friction is defined by Encyclopaedia Britannica as the “ratio of the frictional force resisting the motion of two surfaces in contact to the normal force pressing the two surfaces together”.
+The coefficient of friction is the “ratio of the frictional force resisting the motion of two surfaces in contact to the normal force pressing the two surfaces together”, as defined by Encyclopaedia Britannica .

 There are two different kinds of friction at play when two surfaces are in contact- static friction and kinetic friction.
 Static friction is the friction between two objects that keeps the objects at rest- like sitting a heavy object on a sloped surface - high static friction will keep it in place.